rkotp/pynum/README.md

 2. Access the folder downloaded
 `cd pynum`
 3. Install the required libraries
-`python3 -m pip install -r requirements.txt`
+`sudo python3 -m pip install -r requirements.txt`
 4. Run it and have fun!
-`python3 pynum.py`
+`sudo python3 pynum.py`
 ### Usage
-Updated soon
+First you must change (or at least watch) the credentials at config.xml.
+Run it with the command 4 of the previous section.
+Access to your web explorer and navigate to http://<<ip_from_where_pynum_is_running>>:9000.
+If you are accessing the service from the same machine where it is running you can also access to http://localhost:9000 or http://0.0.0.0:9000.
+Then, type the credentials and play!
 ### Contact
 You can contact the developer at rkotp@protonmail.com
 ### License